Frequently Asked Questions

-AspectPL usually releases 2 upgrades each year.
+AspectPL releases one major software upgrade every year.
 The AspectPL license/subscription model means customers are always using the latest version.
-Our developers work with our client’s needs and the latest industry technologies to consistently enhance the AspectPL software.
+Our developers listen to our client’s needs and employ the latest industry technologies to consistently enhance the AspectPL software.

 What happens if we install AspectPL but decide it’s not the right system for us?

 We offer a six month right of termination.
-We guarantee to buy back the PLC and stop the license fee if you reject the solution for any reason within the initial 6 month period.
+We guarantee to buy back the Beckhoff controller and stop the license fee if you reject the solution for any reason within the initial six month period.

-How do we know AspectPL will be here in 15 years?
+How do we know AspectPT will be around in 10 years?

 AspectPT founder Allan Orr has been at the helm of AspectPT since 2009.
-Allan developed the IP that runs AspectPL.
-To achieve longevity Allan sold a shareholding to Evander Management Ltd the majority owners of Datacom, New Zealand’s largest IT company with over 4,000 staff and $1B in revenue per annum.
+To help achieve stability and maintain longevity Allan brought Evander Management Ltd on to the shareholding register, along with key executive staff.
+Evander is the majority owner of Datacom, New Zealand’s largest IT company with over 6,800 staff and $1.45B in revenue per annum.